DmytroKrava/helping-modules/README.md

 # Helping modules for a system of complex eco-energy-economic monitoring (CEEEM)

 I created these modules during implementation of bachelor graduate work.
 These modules helps beginning users to get information about unknown elements of CEEEM.
-There are two modules: "interactive-hints" and "instruction".
+There are two modules: _interactive-hints_ and _instruction_.

 ## Module "interactive-hints"
 In module "interactive-hints" implemented such elemts of helping system as tooltip, modal window, audio prompt.
 This module consists of two elements: